Several people asked me to comment on this article. Seeing it received a lot of media attention, I've decided to write it publicly.

 First one is the power of auto-suggestion – you enter an experiment confident you'll feel a change for the better.
 In the end you do and you think it's because of the changed variable, but often this feeling or an actual physical change is only in your mind.
 I don't want to go into details because I don't know enough about psychology, but I think you got the point.

 Second trap is an unconscious change in other variables which would lead to a positive change in themselves or combined with the first one.
-Once again you attribute this change to the original variable, but it's equally possible the side-variables might be the ones to blame.
+Once again you attribute this change to the original variable, but it's equally possible the side-variables might be the ones to thank.
 It's impossible to tell which variable is the one, except in a controlled scientific study.
-Which is why these exist.
+Which is why they exist.

-Third trap is not providing your body with items of same nutritive value as the ones you removed from your diet.
-That's especially visible with milk and dairy products, which are by far the best, not to say one-of-a-kind, sources of calcium in human diet.
+Third trap is not providing your body with replacement foods of same nutritive value as the ones you removed from your diet.

 So, feel free to experiment, but bear in mind these traps, and as with any other dietary intervention, don't expect miracles.